 2023-2024

-Experience the captivating journey of the vibrant tapestry of the Black community in Berlin, intertwining their stories of struggle, resilience, and triumph with the present and the past where lie revealed ancestral roots from the source of Slave Trade in the old Dahomey Kingdom (Benin).
+Where is the Black community in Berlin?
+When I tried to answer that question I got myself intertwined into their stories of struggle, resilience, and triumph with the present and the past.
+The past, our past revealed ancestral roots and sacrifices from the source of Slave Trade.

 Resilience Unveiled is the portrait of the Black experience, transcending geographical and temporal boundaries to forge connections that resonate deeply.